junpeihonma/TUS-Echo/README.md

 the data at 1,000 distinct locations and orientations, resulting in the number of samples is 1,000 originated from different room impulse responses (RIRs).
 We split the data into training/validation and test sets in the ratio of 9:1 (896 and 104, respectively).
-A few examples of the depth maps in our dataset are visualized in Fig. 3b.